zhangjunpeng9354/Learning-Tensorflow-by-Models/input/README.md

 In my understanding, importing data to TensorFlow is one of the most important steps when using TensorFlow and Deep Learning models for engineering.
-Most models have already been implemented, even the weights are available.
+Most current models have already been implemented, even the weights are available.
 Utilizing these models is about either re-training the models or fine-tuning the models on new datasets.
-Importing data to TensorFlow is the step to start these tasks.
+Importing data to TensorFlow is the step prior to starting the explorations.

 ## Introduction